-Confused about voidable years and dead money in NFL contracts?
+Confused about what voidable years and dead money mean in terms of NFL contracts?
 Let us explain

 Instead, it’s a reference to a tactic teams are increasingly using to do some financial sidestepping in a year with a decreased salary cap.

 Due to COVID-19-related losses in league revenues in 2020, each NFL team this year has a salary cap of $182.5 million with which to assemble its 2021 roster.
-That is down from $198.2 million of 2020, and from the $210 million or so that teams figured they’d have in 2021 before the pandemic hit (and a number that was in mind when teams signed some players to long-term contracts prior to 2020).
+That is down from $198.2 million of 2020, and from the $210 million or so that teams figured they’d have in 2021 before the pandemic hit (and a number that was in mind when teams signed some players to long-term contracts before 2020).

 So, with less cap room available, teams are getting creative.
 And one way is through the use of what are termed “voidable years’’ in contracts.